 A student earns the privilege to participate in interscholastic athletics by meeting certain standards set by the Virginia High School League, the school district, and the school.
 Participation is dependent on positive conduct and citizenship.
 Meeting the intent and spirit of League standards will prevent the athlete, the team, the school, and the community from being penalized.
 It is the responsibility of the student and parent to know the rules.

 Schools welcome parents and other visitors who want to know more about our programs, meet staff members, and tour the facilities.
 All visitors must register at the school office upon arrival and may be required to wear an identification badge.
 Meetings and classroom visits should be arranged in advance.
 People who enter school buildings without reporting to the office or who disturb or interfere with school activities will be prohibited from remaining on school property and may be reported as trespassers.

-Students are not permitted to possess any gun, knife, explosive device, ammunition, object that is capable of discharging a projectile, or other weapon on school property.
-This includes starter and paintball guns, blades, brass knuckles, mace, and similar devices, as well as objects that look like weapons.
+Students are not permitted to possess any gun, knife, explosive device, ammunition, object that is capable of discharging a projectile (pneumatic guns), or other weapon on school property.
+This includes starter guns, paintball guns, pellet guns, blades, brass knuckles, mace, and similar devices, as well as objects that look like weapons.
 Consequences are strict and aligned with the Federal Gun-Free Schools Act.